shamkepalliAmeena/ThreeTierApp/README.md

 Go to EC2 console, access security group section and delete security groups created in previous steps
 ```

-## Contribution Guidelines
-- Fork the repository and create your feature branch.
-- Deploy the application, adding your creative enhancements.
-- Ensure your code adheres to the project's style and contribution guidelines.
-- Submit a Pull Request with a detailed description of your changes.

-## Rewards
-- Successful PR merges will be eligible for exciting prizes!

-## Support
-For any queries or issues, please open an issue in the repository.

 ---
 Happy Learning! 🚀👨‍💻👩‍💻